 In 1973 and 1981, national acclaim was bestowed on the Ranger Department.
 The Mounted Unit was invited to ride in the Washington D.C. inaugural parades of presidents Richard M. Nixon and Ronald W. Reagan.
 On both occasions, Cleveland Metroparks Ranger Department was selected as the lone Ohio law enforcement representative.

 In a profession that is sworn to provide for public safety, rangers are sometimes placed into perilous situations.
 Such was the case in 1983, when Ranger James English was shot by a man while working undercover at Memphis Picnic Area.
 Ranger English recovered and returned to work, and was promoted to sergeant shortly thereafter.
 The department survived a similar occurrence in the late 1970s, when Ranger Paul Moricz was shot through his campaign hat during a traffic stop in Rocky River Reservation.
 Fortunately, Ranger Moricz was not injured.

 In 2004, the department moved into a new headquarters in Rocky River Reservation.
 Ranger Headquarters houses a state-of-the-art communications center, prisoner holding facilities, a forensic laboratory, and a museum.
 The museum displays photographs, uniforms, artifacts, and equipment utilized throughout the years.
 Of particular note is the national award for Best Dressed Law Enforcement Agency, as featured in the September 2004 edition of Law and Order magazine.
-Groups may schedule a tour of Ranger Headquarters by contacting the public information specialist.

 Today, the department's force includes 85 sworn rangers.
 These rangers patrol what has become a park district with nearly 23,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.